-For those candidates the search firm presents to the client, they prepare a written Candidate Profile, a report that details the candidate’s education, career history, honors, and awards as well as an analysis and appraisal of the candidate strengths and weaknesses and appropriateness for the position.
-The report also highlights any key motivators, issues, and deal-making details essential to closing the candidate.
+For those candidates the search firm presents to the client, they prepare a written Candidate Profile.
+A Candidate Profile is a report that details the candidate’s education, career history, honors, and awards.
+The report also serves as an analysis and appraisal of the candidate’s strengths, weaknesses, and appropriateness for the position.
+Additionally, this is where the recruiter will highlight any key motivators, issues, and deal-making details essential to closing the candidate.

 The search firm presents candidates at regular progress meetings.
 Working closely with the client, the list is refined to a slate of 3 to 6 strong contenders for the client to meet.
 Client-candidate meetings are then scheduled.

 Client interviews of the candidates scheduled to winnow selection down the two or three finalists.
 Those that are eliminated are closed out.